PrincetonUniversity/Burst/README.md

 > burst

 which will print out instructions.
+An example, simulated trajectory is included in the /examples/ folder.
+Output files have extensions with "bst" and ".bak" attached to the input file name and correspond to data-intensity burst regions and background regions, respectively.
+See the source code for details and output format.

 The code has been tested in both Linux (Ubuntu 20.04 LTS) and Mac OSX (macOS Big Sur 11.4 command line) environments.

 ## References